Aatch/aatch.github.io/source/_posts/2015-01-17-unboxed-closures-and-ffi-callbacks.markdown

 correct type.
 This is needed because otherwise Rust can't figure out the correct type to fill in.

 The `do_thing_wrapper` is a foreign-ABI Rust function.
 This means that it's a function, written in Rust, that uses a non-Rust ABI.
-In this case, because we didn't provide one explicitly, it falls defaults to "C".
+In this case, because we didn't provide one explicitly, it defaults to "C".
 Other than the type parameter, it matches the signature of the callback for the `ffi::do_thing` function.

 Inside the wrapper, we cast the closure to a `*mut Option<F>`, then do